dusskapark/form-helper-chrome-playground/README.md

 ## Quick Start

-1. Clone repo
+1. Clone the repository
-2. `npm install`
+2. Run `npm install` to install dependencies
-3. `npm start`
+3. Run `npm start` to start the development server

 ## Usage

-1. Fill the form
-2. Get real-time validation and AI help
+1. Fill out the form to see real-time validation and AI help
-3. Use 'Fill Sample Data' for error examples
+2. Use 'Fill Sample Data' to generate error examples
-4. 'Clear' to reset
+3. Click 'Clear' to reset the form

-## Tech Stack

-- React (TypeScript)
-- Ant Design
-- Chrome's Gemini Nano

-## Structure

-- `src/FormHelper.tsx`: Main component
-- `src/formGuide.ts`: AI guide
-- `src/App.tsx`: Root component
-- `src/index.tsx`: Entry point

-## Contribute

-PRs welcome!

-## License

-MIT